 1. Household Size and Hot Water Demand

 - Small to Medium Households: For homes with 1-3 occupants, a tankless water heater might be ideal.
 Known for their compactness, they heat water on demand, offering efficiency and savings.
+However, if you’re dealing with issues like a water boiler leaking, it’s important to address these problems before upgrading.

 - Larger Households: If your family is large or uses hot water extensively, a storage tank water heater with a larger capacity, possibly 50 gallons or more, can ensure a consistent supply.
+Keep in mind, signs of a water heater leaking could indicate it’s time for a replacement to avoid disrupting your household’s hot water supply.

 2. Energy Efficiency and Cost Considerations